 What is a Rust Inhibitor?

-acts as a layer of protection between the surface of the car and the adverse effects of external contaminants, moisture and dirt.
-Rust inhibitors are of two main types and it is important to understand the pros and cons of both types to make the right choice based on individual need.
+A rust inhibitor acts as a layer of protection between the surface of the car and the adverse effects of external contaminants, moisture, and dirt.
+Rust inhibitors are of two main types and it is important to understand the pros and cons of both types to make the right choice based on individual needs.

 Solvent Based Inhibitors

-Solvent based products prevent rust by forming a coating on the car surface to prevent the action of water on the metal.
+Solvent-based products prevent rust by forming a coating on the car surface to prevent the action of water on the metal.
 They can be directly applied to the surface without being diluted.
 The high surface tension of these inhibitors does not only keep moisture away but also displaces the residual moisture content completely.
-They have been the trusted source of rust prevention for severe conditions since long.
+They have been the trusted source of rust prevention for severe conditions for a long.

-These products are more economical than the solvent based inhibitors.
+These products are more economical than solvent-based inhibitors.
 They work by reducing the oxidation susceptibility of the metal and are also much easier to use.
-They can be applied to the surface of the car by using the spray or immersion techniques.
-Since this rust stopper
+They can be applied to the surface of the car by using spray or immersion techniques.